Vyral/kati-spaniak/_posts/2018-12-10-how-does-roberts-heating-and-air-serve-our-community.md

 pullquote: Glenn Roberts founded Roberts Heating and Air in 1979.
 enclosure_type: video/mp4
 enclosure_time:
-use_youtube_image: true
+use_youtube_image: false
 youtube_alternate_image: /uploads/kati-spaniak-closer-look-at-roberts-heating-and-air-youtube.jpg
 youtube_code: 'https://fccdl.in/tDb87Okhok'
 ---

 {% include youtube.html %}

-Today I’m excited to be joined by Keith Miller of Roberts Heating and Air in Northbrook to talk about his life, his career, and his business.&nbsp;
+Today I’m excited to be joined by Keith Miller of Roberts Heating and Air in Northbrook to talk about his life, his career, and his business.

 **Roberts Heating and Air was started by Glenn Roberts in 1979.** In 1983, he asked Keith to join him and in 1990 Keith became a partner when they moved into their first shop.
 Early on, they did mostly residential service work and a bit of residential construction work.
 These days, they still do residential work, in addition to commercial work and retrofit replacement.
-Pretty much everything that has to do with heating and air conditioning.&nbsp;
+Pretty much everything that has to do with heating and air conditioning.

 **They’re currently located at 1847 Raymond Dr. in Northbrook, where Keith and Glenn both live.** Their team consists of about 20 members, including those who assist with daily office work, customer service requests, and field employees like installers and service technicians.